INFORMATION FOR CREDITORS

 NOTE: Since corporations don't get a discharge of their debts in bankruptcy; the assets of the debtor corporation are simply liquidated to pay creditors.
 So, the concept of “nondischargeability” is meaningless in a corporate bankruptcy case.

 Debts arising in divorce:

 When a divorce or separation agreement or judgment creates an obligation in favor of the former spouse, most of these debts are not dischargeable in a Chapter 7 bankruptcy.
-In a Chapter 13, however non support obligations to the former spouse may be discharged.
-A ex-spouse of a Chapter 13 debtor may be able to force a 60 month plan or obtain a preferred treatment in the Chapter 13 if they act promptly.
+In Chapter 13, however, support obligations to the former spouse may be discharged.
+An ex-spouse of a Chapter 13 debtor may be able to force a 60-month plan or obtain a preferred treatment in Chapter 13 if they act promptly.

-It is also the policy to discourage debtors from depleting assets prior to filing by paying family members or related business entities.
-This is achieved by making payments received by insiders in the one year period before the filing recoverable in bankruptcy.
+It is also the policy to discourage debtors from depleting assets before filing by paying family members or related business entities.
+This is achieved by making payments received by insiders in the one year before the filing is recoverable in bankruptcy.

 While the preferential payments usually must be returned to the estate, the creditor who received the payments obtains a claim equal to the amounts returned.
-Thus they are able to have their fair share of the estate funds as opposed to an amount greater than others.
+Thus they can have their fair share of the estate funds as opposed to an amount greater than others.
 The law of preferences is not intended to be punitive but rather an attempt to achieve equity between creditors.